 Apps that add things into your theme (think Instagram feeds, recommended products, wholesale pricing) will most likely need installing again.
 Some may automatically install themselves, some may have a button in the app you need to click, you can talk to the app developers to find out more (theme developers won't know).

-Step 4.
 Copy over required theme code changes

 You may have hired a developer to add a non-standard feature into your store.
 For example, tabs on the product page, or extra payment icons into the footer.

 It is unlikely that these changes can be moved across to the new theme quickly and easily, it will not be a simple 'copy and paste job'.
-The code that was altered may work differently now, and there is no mechanism for identifying what changes were made for an individual customisation (it could affect a few lines of code in one file, or hundreds of lines in tens of files - there is no way to know).
+The code that was altered may work differently now, and there is no mechanism for identifying what changes were made for individual customisation (it could affect a few lines of code in one file, or hundreds of lines in tens of files - there is no way to know).

 You may need to hire that developer to perform those alterations once more - potentially at full cost.